 The intention of this article is to support you in determining if you have the best harmonica – or “harp” – for your needs at this time.

-For those who don’t want to read this entire article I have two simple recommendations:
+For those who don’t want to read this entire article I have three simple recommendations:

-#1 Economical choice: Hohner Blues Band: If you’re a beginner who would rather “test the waters” (i.e., make sure you’re serious about sticking with harmonica before you invest), the Hohner Blues Band will get you off to a great start.
+HOHNER BLUESBAND #1 FOR TESTING THE WATERS: Hohner Blues Band: If you’re a beginner who would rather “test the waters” (i.e., make sure you’re serious about sticking with harmonica before you invest), the Hohner Blues Band will get you off to a great start.

 Why should beginners start with a harmonica in the key of C?